elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

     // Optional.
 If omitted then malware scan is disabled.
     "malware": true,

+    // Optional.
+If omitted then entropy scan is disabled.
+Warning!
+Enabling this
+    // kind of scan may result in a lot of noise alerts, since it checks for files
+    // becoming encrypted.
+File encryption often happens during regular operation
+    // of many applications, and thus doesn't immediately imply a ransomware attack.
+    "entropy": false,

     // Name of the AWS EventBridge event bus scan reports will be written to.
     //